jsacco1/jsacco1/README.md

 # 👋 &nbsp;Hi there

 I'm a bioinformatician based in San Francisco, CA, USA.
-I enjoy learning about how I can empower biomedical insights with computational tools.
-I love to stay up to date on the latest in functional genomics, including CRISPR and single cell analysis and multi-omics integration.
+I enjoy learning to derive biomedical insights with computational tools from complex datasets.
+I love to stay up to date on the latest in functional genomics, including CRISPR screens, single-cell analysis, and multi-omics integration.
 I'm also deeply interested in the application of artificial intelligence/machine learning (AI/ML) to develop personalized treatments and new therapeutic strategies.

 You can find me on Twitter [@Sacco_jf](https://twitter.com/Sacco_jf).
 Feel free to tweet me any time.
 You can also check out my website [https://jsacco1.github.io/](https://jsacco1.github.io/) for my blog and more.